 As you begin to think about how you want to furnish your living space, be mindful of how much space you really have.
-Generally speaking, many people are planning to downsize or have already downsized into a smaller home.
-Oversized chairs and bulky furniture may look comfortable, but they can also cramp small areas, creating impediments to maneuverability and taking away from the appearance of the room.
+Generally speaking, many older adults are planning to downsize or have already downsized into a smaller home.
+Oversized chairs and bulky furniture may look comfortable, but they can also cramp small areas, creating impediments to maneuverability and take away from the appearance of the room.

 Make sure to downsize your furniture as you downsize or remodel your home for aging-in-place.
 It will create more space and make it much easier to navigate through the room.
 Keep in mind that incorporating smaller furniture into your home doesn’t mean you will be plagued with dainty and uncomfortable seating.
 In fact, many chairs, couches, and tables combine sturdy and sleek elements to create space-saving furniture that is appealing to a variety of homes and design preferences.

 If you’re locked in to oversized or bulky furniture as part of your design preference, consider making renovations to the room to accommodate your style.
 Eliminate a closet to add more space or remove room dividers and/or non-load bearing pillars to create a “great room,” where larger furniture won’t get in the way.

 Here are two seating options that can help you create a stylish home without overcrowding your living areas.
 And that are, of course, safe and comfortable for the aging-in-place home.

 Contemporary Upholstered Sofa by Zinus